validate-io/typed-array-function/README.md

 ## Notes

+* 	A provided test function should accept a single argument: a [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) element.
+If the [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) element satisfies a test condition, the function should return `true`; otherwise, the function should return `false`.
+*	The validation functions will return `false` for an empty [`typed array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).
 *	The `.create()` method uses dynamic code evaluation.
 Beware when using it in the browser as it may violate your [content security policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP) (CSP).